 Brian helped change how comedy works online.
 He showed that you don’t need a big TV network or radio station to reach millions of people.
 Just good equipment, some technical know-how, and funny people willing to try something new.

 His influence goes beyond just technical stuff.
 Brian helped create a new kind of entertainment, where comedians could be themselves and experiment with different formats.
 Many of today’s most successful comedy podcasts owe something to the path he helped create.
+This industry influence has a lasting economic impact on his career prospects.

 Want to learn more about the business side of comedy and podcasting?
 Follow Brian’s various projects and keep an eye on how he keeps adapting to changes in the entertainment world.
 His journey shows that there’s always room for innovation in comedy, especially if you’ve got the skills to make it happen.